-- Clear away any ice, snow, or leaves from air inlets at the base of the windshield that could block the flow of air into the vehicle. - Keep the path under the front seats clear of objects to help circulate the air inside of the vehicle more effectively. - Use of non-GM approved hood deflectors can adversely affect the performance of the system.
-Check with your dealer before adding equipment to the outside of the vehicle.
+- Clear away any ice, snow, or leaves from the air inlets at the base of the windshield that may block the flow of air into the vehicle. - Use of non-GM approved hood deflectors may adversely affect the performance of the system. - Keep the path under the front seats clear of objects to help circulate the air inside the vehicle more effectively.

+Maintenance

-Maintenance Air Intake
+Air Intake